Knowledge Transfer Partnerships

 The exchange of knowledge can benefit your business to be more competitive, profitable and to advance your processes and products.
-To find out more contact the Research and Strategic Bidding Office on 01604 892553 or email Charlotte.Patrick@northampton.ac.uk.
+To find out more email Charlotte.Patrick@northampton.ac.uk or download our flyer.

 KTPs support the increasing demand to deliver evidence of the impact of bespoke research, while updating strategic decisions of future research.

 The benefits are extensive, but academics can expect to:

 - produce on average more than three new research projects and two research papers for each project